Just wanted to let you know that this sweet and spicy baked french toast casserole is sponsored by my friends at Udi’s Gluten Free!

 And with SUPER CREAMY, spicy x 2 eggnog?

-Christmas breakfast GOALS friends.
-They are being met in the form of this true love breakfast casserole yumminess.
+Christmas breakfast GOALS friends, that is what this french toast bake recipe is.
+They are being met in the form of this true love baked french toast casserole yumminess.

 Best part though: unlike last month’s gluten free snickerdoodle Greek yogurt cheesecake, I am NOT going to tell you to make you Snickerdoodles from SCRATCH, because Udi’s Gluten Free has already done it F-O-R Y-O-U.